agentmorris/camera-trap-ml-survey/README.md

 Best results came from ResNet-50, but architecture wasn&rsquo;t the main variable here.
 They played with a bunch of different data set permutations, re: balancing and manual segmentation/cropping, which (not surprisingly) helped.
 Generally somewhere around 60% top-whatever in the base data set, up to around 90% top-whatever in a segmented subset.

 ## Waiting for summaries

+Giraldo-Zuluaga, J. H., Salazar, A., Gomez, A., & Diaz-Pulido, A. (2019).
+Camera-trap images segmentation using multi-layer robust principal component analysis.
+The Visual Computer, 35(3), 335-347.

 Glover-Kapfer, P., Soto-Navarro, C. A., & Wearn, O. R. (2019).
 Camera-trapping version 3.0: current constraints and future priorities for development. *Remote Sensing in Ecology and Conservation*.